 For example, to help me progress with this website, Gorgeous Man offered to withhold sex until I had the website up and running.

-As Gorgeous Man is a top-shelf lover, this threat had the potential to be quite motivating.
+As Gorgeous Man is a top-shelf lover, this threat was potentially quite motivating.

-I’m a believer in not making threats you aren’t prepared to carry out, but this threat was so sweet and so funny that, after I stopped laughing, I fell more in love with him.
+While it’s bad policy to make threats you aren’t prepared to carry out (as in this case), this threat was so sweet and funny that – after I stopped laughing – I fell more in love with him.

 In another recent example, I was concerned a spider had climbed into one my gardening gloves.
 The glove fingers being stiff rubber, it was impossible to turn them inside out to check.